Last Updated on March 5, 2022 by Res Marty

 You can take US 285 South from Antonito town of the state towards Hwy 17 and continue traveling straight on the highway for the next 22.6 miles till you spot the signboard of the campsite.
 Once you spot the sign, take the right turn towards the dirt road and travel the next 0.1 miles till you spot a “T” intersection.
 From the meeting, the bear left and travel 0.4 miles to another junction (Y).
 Finally, take the right turn to get into the campsites’ entrance.

 Given the name after the surrounding Turquoise mines, the campground is definitely going to be an adventure that you will always remember.
 The lake has some other captivating scenes with a beautiful view of turquoise waters, including the Holy Cross Wilderness, Mt.
 Massive Wilderness, Native Lake, and Windsor Lake.
 There are various trouts for you to fish.
 Other famous recreational activities include biking, birding, horseback riding, swimming, hunting, boating, and hiking.
+Turquoise lake recreation area has also a multiple boat ramp and outdoor adventure.

 You can easily travel towards the campsite by following the signboards displayed from Leadville town.
 You can even go for the easy twelve-mile bike trail from Leadville and passes through the Mineral Belt towards the recreation area.

 If the colors and wilderness of nature fascinate you, then you must try camping at the Oh Be Joyful Campsite located only five miles from Crested Butte.
-Just like the name suggests, the campground has got all the scenes that are going to make you joyous like never before, for instance, the huge waterfalls, flowers of different hues, towering mountains, and a bright sky, especially during summers.
-Got the name from the Oh Be Joyful Creek.
+Just like the name suggests, the campground has got all the scenes that are going to make you joyous like never before, for instance, the huge waterfalls, flowers of different hues, towering mountains, scenic rivers, and a bright sky, especially during summers.
+The Campground got the name from the Oh Be Joyful Creek.
 The campground has got spectacular views of towering mountains that one will cherish forever.
 In addition, the Raggeds Wilderness region of the area will offer you a chance to explore the forest uniquely.

 Furthermore, you can even fish, bike, stargaze, hunt, and hike.
 The nearby situated Crested Butte offers you easy access to food, groceries, and other necessities.
 Note that the road is bumpy, so prepare you and your vehicle beforehand.